Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 Cats show similar symptoms but are often more sensitive:

-- Salivation, vomiting, loss of appetite
+- Drooling, Vomiting, loss of appetite

 - ApathyApathy refers to a state of indifference and reduced interest or lack of emotional involvement in activities or events that would normally arouse interest. or hyperactivityHyperactivity refers to an excessively high level of activity that goes beyond normal behavior.
-In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., restlessness
+In dogs and cats, hyperactivity can be caused by behavioral problems, neurological disorders, or reactions to medications or toxins., Restlessness

 - Neurological symptoms such as ataxia, tremors

-- Rapid development of seizures, serotonin syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
+- Rapid development of Seizures, serotonin syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention.

 - Rapid deterioration of general condition possible